-Judicial Council recommends judge in ‘knees together’ case be fired
+Judicial council recommends judge in ‘knees together’ case be fired

 The Canadian Judicial Council has recommended that Federal Court Justice Robin Camp be fired as a judge for his conduct of a rape trial.
-He is just the third federally-appointed judge recommended for dismissal since the council, a body of chief and associate chief justices, was created in 1971.
+He is just the third federally appointed judge recommended for dismissal since the council, a body of chief and associate chief justices, was created in 1971.

 A judge can only be dismissed by Parliament, and the other two judges resigned first.
 Nineteen of 23 judges supported removal.
 All four judicial council members who opposed dismissal are from Atlantic Canada (one is Chief Justice of the Tax Court of Canada).
 All four are men.